-My cousin moved to the States in ‘92 and his start-up – in Silicon Valley, California – invented the microwave relay technology that bounced mobile phone signals from one mast to another, thus allowing mobiles to evolve beyond being glorified walky-talkies into what we recognise them as being today.
+My cousin moved to the States in ‘92, and his start-up – in Silicon Valley, California – invented the microwave relay technology that bounced mobile phone signals from one mast to another, thus allowing mobiles to evolve beyond being glorified walky-talkies into what we recognise them as being today.

-It’s a funny thing when fate looks down and dictates that someone has to go, and that it’s that person, not this one, or that one.
+It’s a funny thing when fate looks down and dictates that someone has to go and that it’s that person, not this one or that one.

 The randomness of life; there really are NO deals.
 No one is deemed more worthy, more deserving.
 Life really is a random bunch of uncontrollable events in which we all must live, whether we like it or not, without explanation and without reason.

 FYI, his life was worthy.
 He was a physicist working on cancer detection.
-If a Feeney had to go, and I could have made a deal with whomever decides such things, I would have made them swap our places.
+If a Feeney had to go, and I could have made a deal with whoever decides such things, I would have made them swap our places.
 In a flash.

 Married to Sue for thirty years, Father to three boys, important engineer, king-maker of scrap-wood go-karts in 1970s Manchester, heavy-metal fan and beer enthusiast.
-It’s been a long time since we built go-karts Stuart, but we are Feeney’s, we grew up together I have missed you, and will continue to miss you.
+It’s been a long time since we built go-karts, Stuart, but we are Feeney’s; we grew up together.
+I have missed you and will continue to miss you.

-You leave a huge hole in the Feeney family and I am always very proud to talk about your achievements.
+You leave a huge hole in the Feeney family, and I am always very proud to talk about your achievements.